NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 I mean, even if only Gura's appearing for the concert that doesn't exclude the possibility that Myth as a whole might be in Japan around that time.
 Plus given it's a paid concert and Gura is so far the only Myth member with a duo orisong with Calli, it's not necessarily that the other three would be missing out that much by not being part of that.

+----- __510.16__ -----2022-06-12 13:37:04+08:00:

+We heard zero inklings of the five-member North American offcollab until it happened, except in hindsight, so anything is possible.

+----- __510.17__ -----2022-06-12 13:42:02+08:00:

+I mean Cover also drops news about new generations on quite short notice too.
+For all we know, this could be normal levels of secrecy compounded with possible continued uncertainty over travel.
+If it is happening there may well not be an announcement until the time is close enough that it's a near-certainty it will go ahead.
+Again, not to say it *is* happening but there's no particular reason to dismiss it out of hand.

+----- __510.18__ -----2022-06-12 13:52:28+08:00:

+You can't suspend me, I'm going on hiatus!

 ### 511: [What was the reaction of the pope and other important Christian figures of the time to the Taiping Rebellion?](https://old.reddit.com/r/AskHistorians/comments/v6ffvk/what_was_the_reaction_of_the_pope_and_other/), submitted on 2022-06-07 06:25:35+08:00.

 ----- __511.1__ -----2022-06-07 12:50:51+08:00: